softcomplex/Digirig-Mobile/README.md

 # digirig
-Integrated digital modes interface for amateur radio
+Integrated digital modes interface for amateur radio.
+Follow the project at https://digirig.net